Origins: National Archery in the Schools Program

 History and Growth

 The National Archery in the Schools Program (NASP®) was launched in twenty-one Kentucky middle schools on March 3, 2002.
-Since that date, forty states and Australia have adopted the program and are presenting target archery lessons to students in grades 4-12 in nearly 3,000 schools.
-During the school year 2006-07, state NASP® coordinators expect 667,000 students to take the 2-week long NASP® archery lessons from their Physical Education teacher.
-By the end of 2007 it is expected that schools in all 50 states will have adopted the program.
-Most Canadian provinces have also inquired about starting the program, as have people in 15 other countries, including South Africa, England, Spain, and Mexico.
+Since that date, forty seven states and ten other countries have adopted the program and are presenting target archery lessons to students in grades 4-12 in nearly 13,350 schools.
+During the school year 2014-15, state NASP® coordinators reported more than 2.2 million students took the 2-week long NASP® archery lessons in their school.

 There are examples of nearly every type of school currently in the archery program.
 Most of the schools in the program are public elementary, middle, and high schools.
 However, parochial, disciplinary, and special education schools are presenting NASP®-style archery classes.
 In West Virginia, Kentucky, and Australia schools for the deaf have adopted the program because archery is truly an activity that every child can excel in.
-In Kentucky, 580 of the state’s 1275 schools have adopted the program.
-Ten other states have more than 100 schools in the program and are growing larger every day.
+In Kentucky, more than 600 of the state’s 1275 schools have adopted the program.
+More than 35 states and jurisdictions have more than 100 schools in the program and are growing larger every day.

 Principles of NASP®